-- \ This column contains "M" or "m" depending on whether the member was elected from the majority list ("M") or a minority list ("m"). - \\ This column indicates the attendance in percentage terms of the statutory auditors at meetings of the Board of Statutory Auditors (No. of attendances/No. of meetings held during the period the person concerned was in office). - \\\ This column indicates the number of positions held as director or statutory auditor by the person concerned with other companies listed on regulated markets in Italy or abroad and with finance, banking or insurance companies, or companies of significant size.
-A full list of such positions is published by Consob on its website pursuant to Art.
-144-quinquiesdecies of the Consob Issuers' Regulation.
+- This column contains "M" or "m" depending on whether the member was elected from the majority list ("M") or a minority list ("m"). - This column indicates the attendance in percentage terms of the statutory auditors at meetings of the Board of Statutory Auditors (No. of attendances/No. of meetings held during the period the person concerned was in office). - This column indicates the number of positions held as director or statutory auditor by the person concerned with other companies listed on regulated markets in Italy or abroad and with finance, banking or insurance companies, or companies of significant size.
+See the list of engagements in Section 14.